FBI Paid Geek Squad Repair Staff As Informants - Slashdot

 It’s up to the courts whether this sort of workaround is permissible.
 Courts have to make very clear rules.

-Unless Geek Squad is legally required to report what they find, and unless they disclose that they will be searching
+Unless Geek Squad is legally required to report what they find, and unless they disclose that they will be searching for contraband, it’s a clear breach of trust on Geek Squad's part.
+Some of Geek Squad's customers probably deserve to have their trust breached.
+But the FBI was paying Geek Squad, so Geek Squad had a direct, corrupt incentive to breach every customer's trust.

 Re: (Score:3)